11 Tips For Selling Your Home in the Winter at a Great Price

 Buyers in the winter are more motivated to save on energy bills in colder months through sustainable practices.
 So, if your home has a well-insulated attic space, or a smart thermostat, be sure to call that out when marketing your property.

 Finally, work with your real estate agent to increase your digital marketing.
-Advertise the home on Facebook and Instagram or host a virtual open house.
-These efforts will serve to capture buyers spending more time indoors and scrolling the internet for their perfect home.
+Advertise the home on Facebook and Instagram.
+Have high quality photos taken of your property.
+These efforts will serve to capture buyers scrolling the internet for their perfect home and encourage them to see it in person even in winter.

 6. Combat the cold with a warm, inviting space